MicrosoftDocs/fabric-docs/docs/database/mirrored-database/overview.md

 Access the Sharing dialog with the **Share** button next to the mirrored database name in the **Workspace** view.
 Shared mirrored databases can be found through **OneLake Data hub** or the **Shared with Me** section in Microsoft Fabric.

-For more information, see [Share your warehouse and manage permissions](../../data-warehouse/share-warehouse-manage-permissions.md).
+For more information, see [Share your data and manage permissions](../../data-warehouse/share-warehouse-manage-permissions.md).

 ## Cross-database queries